rob-myers/rob-myers.github.io/docs/plan.md

 ### TODO

+- 1st blog needed (will inform components)
+  - Could be an in-depth-intro into 3 core components
+    > `Stage` (THREE.Scene and THREE.Camera)
+    > `CodeEdit` (ACE editor + javascript modules)
+    > `BehTree` (react-flow-renderer and Behaviour forests)

+  - Permit `Stage` to have many cameras
+  - Fixing scene and camera, opening an instance auto-closes others.
+  - Behaviour tree has tabs so can revisit

 - Work out behaviour tree GUI (`ReactFlowDemo`)
   - ✅ decided to use react-flow
   - ✅ can add/remove links
   - ✅ blue outline on select
   - ✅ can copy-paste nodes
   - can choose in/out orientation
-    - in: left or top, single node
+    - in: left or top, 1 node per handle
-    - out: right or bottom, single node
+    - out: right or bottom, 1 node per handle
   - can undo/redo

 - try using a service-worker to define routes dynamically